kevincoleman/GRPH273/syllabus.md

 ## Final Exam
 The final exam will consist of two parts: a written test, and a final project.
 Each of these will contribute equally to the Final Exam & Project section of your grade (5% each, for 10% of your total grade).
 You will be able to review your weekly quizzes to keep up on the exam content, and the final project will have its own description documentation.
-The final exam period takes place on June 9, 2015, from 7:00pm to 8:50pm.
-Your project is due *at the start* of this period (at 7:00pm), and your exam is due by the end of it (8:50pm).
+The final exam period takes place on June 9, 2015, from 7:00pm to 8:50pm in the Mac Lab in the Canaday Technology Center.
+Your project is due *at the start* of this period (turned in *before* 7:00pm), and your exam is due by the end of it (8:50pm).

 ## Disabilities